luohaoliu/interview-question-practice/SQL_concept_review.md

 The following SQL statement creates two aliases, one for the CustomerID column and one for the CustomerName column:

 SELECT CustomerID AS ID, CustomerName AS Customer FROM Customers;

+The following SQL statement creates two aliases, one for the CustomerName column and one for the ContactName column.
+It requires double quotation marks or square brackets if the alias name contains spaces.

+SELECT CustomerName AS Customer, ContactName AS "Contact Person" FROM Customers;